gv-sh/python-101/README.md

 **Exercise**: Write a program that reads a file named `data.txt` and prints its contents.

-Certainly!
-I'll provide a set of practice questions along with their solutions.
-These will encompass various topics like control flow, loops, functions, lists, tuples, and pattern printing, which are commonly used in Python programming.

 ---

 ## General Practice Questions and Solutions